 See the CME online calendar, LGBTIQ&A Services Facebook page and/or the groups below for upcoming events, including the annual Summer Social Series.
 If you are interested in helping organize one (or more) of these simple socials, please contact CME.

 For student, employee and/or alumn-specific groups, see those respective pages (via tabs above).
-The following organizations and working groups are for any DU affiliates, and are listed alphabetically.

 Parents & Families

-Loved ones can be a critical part of questioning, out and ally students' experiences.
+Loved ones can be a critical part of questioning, out and ally students' (and employee) experiences.
 Whether to suggest campus resources for you or your child/sibling, or to discuss with staff how you can better support your student, the following DU offices can help:

 - CME's LGBTIQ&A Services,

-- Parent & Family Relations,
+- Parent & Family Engagement,

 - University Chaplain,